Workiva/workiva_analysis_options/README.md

   - May have an unclear long-term impact that should be avoided until more investigation/experimentation can be done.

-We will also seek feedback from the Dart developers at Workiva on a regular basis and use other similar resources (like the [`pedantic` package][pedantic]) to guide our decisions.
+We will use feedback from the Dart developers at Workiva, other similar resources (like the [`pedantic` package][pedantic]), and the number of existing infractions across Workiva Dart projects (collected automatically) to inform our decisions.
 Each lint has its own issue in this repo that can be used to discuss changes and will serve as documentation of context and reasons that influenced the decisions.

 ## Opting in to recommended rules